 The new homes will provide community based accommodation and appropriate supports, to ensure people get the best possible care in their new homes.

-It is the first project to be funded by the Specialist Disability Allowance, which is being made available under the National Disability Insurance Scheme.
+It is the first project to be funded by Specialist Disability Accommodation (SDA) payments, which are being made available under the National Disability Insurance Scheme.

 BlueCHP is partnering with Compass Housing and Lighthouse Infrastructure Fund, under the Home4Life consortium, which was selected by the NSW Government to deliver the project.